-Everyone is in desperate need of a summer holiday after the past 18 months of Covid-19 misery and the British weather, well, being British weather.
+Everyone is in desperate need of a summer holiday this year.

 With the ease of hopping on a ferry to neighbouring European countries, or boarding the Eurotunnel to France, driving holidays on the continent have proven increasingly popular.